-Oatlands was formed in 1798 from 3,408 acres of prime Loudoun County, Va., farmland by a young bachelor named George Carter, descendant of one of Virginia’s first families.
-Basing his plantation economy on wheat production, Carter eventually branched out to grow other small grains; raise sheep for their wool; and build a mill complex on nearby Goose Creek.
-The success of his farm depended on a slave economy.
-By 1860, the enslaved community at Oatlands numbered 132 men, women and children.
+In 1798 a young bachelor named George Carter inherited 3,408 acres of prime Loudoun County, Virginia farmland.
+Carter was a descendant of one of Virginia’s first families.
+Oatlands based its plantation economy on wheat production, and eventually Carter branched out to grow other small grains; raise sheep for their wool; and build a mill complex on nearby Goose Creek.
+The success of Oatlands depended upon a slave economy; by 1860, the enslaved community at Oatlands numbered 133 men, women, and children.

-In 1903 prominent Washingtonians, Edith and William Corcoran Eustis purchased Oatlands as their country home.
-The family donated the property to the National Trust for Historic Preservation in 1964.
+In 1903 prominent Washingtonians, William Corcoran Eustis, and his wife Edith Morton Eustis purchased Oatlands as their country home.
+William was a grandson of Washington philanthropist William Wilson Corcoran, and Edith was the eldest daughter of Vice President Levi P. Morton.
+Following Edith's passing in 1964, the family donated the property to the National Trust for Historic Preservation in 1965.
 Oatlands is a National Historic Landmark, the highest designation given by the National Park Service.